 Sacred Space Meditation.

-Creating a safe space or a power place in your imagination is so useful if you are feeling overwhelmed, anxious or fearful.
+Creating a safe space or a powerful place in your imagination is so useful if you are feeling overwhelmed, anxious or fearful.

 Here is a simple meditation/visualisation that you can do in five to ten minutes.